Element84/cng-workshop/README.md

 access to that ECR repo in the sandbox account are requried.

-`git` is built into the image, and can be a useful when testing changes to the notebooks or loading notebooks from other sourcesi without having to build them into the image.
+`git` is built into the image, and can be a useful when testing changes to the notebooks or loading notebooks from other sources without having to build them into the image.
 For example, to clone this repo into the environment to test changes, open a terminal in jupyter lab and run the following command: